 In this article, I’ll summarise the main points from this report.

-Some proposals have already been implemented.
+The UK Government already implement some proposals.
 Some are just a proposal, which means they may change in future.

 The End of Free Movement

 Irrespective of whether the UK leaves the EU with or without a deal, the UK is going to end the free movement area soon after the exit date.
 For EU citizen and their family member, it means that they will eventually lose their hybrid privileged immigration status, which they have been enjoying for many years.
 They will still be free to visit the UK as tourists.
 However, they will be required to apply for a visa if they wish to remain in the UK for more than 6 months.
 In essence, their rights will become similar to that of non-visa national citizens (e.g. Canada, Australia, USA).

 There are currently two immigration systems in the UK: the UK domestic law and EU law.

 The UK domestic immigration law is mostly for visa-nationals applying to enter the UK for any period of time or non-visa nationals if they want to remain in the UK for more than 6 months.

 Applications from EEA nationals and their family members have been governed by a completely different set of rules, the majority of which could be found in the Immigration (European Economic Area) Regulations 2016.

 In many cases, the EU law was dramatically more favourable to EU citizens living in the UK in comparison to UK law, which applies to all visa national citizens residing in the UK even if they are close relatives of British citizens.